 DCMP partners with top educational and broadcast E/I content partners and distributors to make their content accessible and available to students with disabilities.
 High-quality audio description and captions are created, along with full masters, and in exchange, our partners make their content available on DCMP's targeted distribution services for schools and families who have students with disabilities.
 Access to DCMP is limited to qualified educators and family members who register online.
-All content is secured through DRM protection.
+Content can be secured through DRM protection upon request.

 All DCMP platforms are fully accessible, including our website, Roku and Apple TV channels, and iOS app.
 The site, apps, and player are friendly to blind users who use a screen reader.